Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 As you can see, we have indeed what we expect: a tensor containing a \\(2\times 3\\) matrix with `requires_grad` on filled with random values.

 How do we actually optimize over this tensor?
-You can do all the shenanigans we did before and pass `my_matrix_var_1` to SVG, but this will _quickly_ get unwieldy as you have more parameters.
+You can do all the shenanigans we did before and pass `my_matrix_var_1` to SGD, but this will _quickly_ get unwieldy as you have more parameters.
 Remember how we had to give SVG a list of EVERYTHING it had to keep track of? `var_1` and `var_2` was simple enough, but what if we had to do `var_1.weight`, `var_2.weight`, `var_3.weight`... ... ... _ad nausium_ for every parameter we use on our large graph?
 GPT3 has 1.5 billion parameters.
 Do you really want to type that?

 No.